baocongchen/Design-an-A-B-Test/README.md

 + Net Conversion: 0.01560154458

 Both gross conversion and net conversion use number of cookies as denominator, which is also unit of diversion.
 Therefore the analytic estimate is comparable to the emperical estimate.
+Retention does not have the same unit of diversion; its denominator is user-id, so its analytic estimate will not match its emperical estimate.

 3. Calculating Number of Pageviews: <br>
-I do not use Bonferroni correction in the analysis phase because the metrics are positively correlated, so Bonferroni correction can be conservative in this case. <br>
+I do not use Bonferroni correction in the analysis phase, because according to the hypothesis, we look for a decrease in gross conversion and for a no decrease in the net conversion, so the use of Bonferroni correction is not relevant.<br>
 Then I use Evan's A/B Tools to calculate the sample size for each evaluation metric <br>
 **alpha=0.05, beta=0.2**